-Surf skis, paddles, boards: See Section 8 - Facility and Equipment Standards and Scrutineering Procedures.
+Surf ski, paddle, and board: See Section 8.

-- (a) Changing of damaged craft: A board or surf ski shall not be changed during a section of the race unless it is damaged or becomes unseaworthy.
-Team members/handler shall be permitted to assist in replacing the damaged craft, but only to the extent of placing other craft at the start and changeover line. - (b) Paddles: A lost or damaged paddle may be replaced only after the competitor returns to the start and changeover line. - (c) Equipment removal: To assist with the safe conduct of the event, team members and/or handlers may remove damaged or abandoned equipment from the course during the race provided the progress of other competitors is not obstructed.
+- A. Changing of damaged craft: A board or surf ski shall not be changed during a section of the race unless it is damaged or becomes unseaworthy.
+Team members/handler shall be permitted to assist in replacing the damaged craft, but only to the extent of placing other craft at the start and changeover line. - B. Paddles: A lost, or damaged paddle may be replaced only after the competitor returns to the start and changeover line. - C. Equipment removal: To assist with the safe conduct of the event, team members and/or handlers may remove damaged or abandoned equipment from the course during the race provided the progress of other competitors is not obstructed.